 Figure 16 - The two options for the Land Use raster display.
 On the left, with showLPBitStringDiffs set to 1, the borders between cells are shaded according to how many bits match in the Biophysical Properties of the Land Parcels on either side (the darker the border, the more bits fail to match).
 On the right, with this parameter set to 0, a black line is drawn between Parcels owned by different Land Managers.
-Also illustrated is the effect of left-clicking on a cell (6th from the right, and 8th from the bottom).
-A yellow boundary is drawn showing the cells included in the neighbourhood of the cell clicked (in this case, Moore with radius 1).
+Also illustrated is the effect of left-clicking on a cell (15th from the right, and 7th from the top).
+A yellow boundary is drawn showing the cells included in the physical neighbourhood of the cell clicked (in this case, Hexagonal with radius 1).